About

 How to Store & Reheat

 Leftover strawberry crisp can be covered tightly with plastic wrap or transferred to an airtight container.
-Store in the refrigerator for up to 4 days.
+Store in the refrigerator for up 3-4 days.

 Reheat: To enjoy this strawberry fruit crisp warm, scoop and reheat in the toaster oven or microwave until warmed through.